- 1 Mister Photon: Any Type of Crew,

 This section explains the types of camera crews and how Mister Photon Media’s expertise applies to you as a client or potential clients producing a video, film or television production or specific program.

 This is appropriate to a crew filming with a film camera, but has been misused in instances labeling a video crew as a film crew.
 With the technology of 35mm format video cameras that have the resolution of 35mm format motion picture film, this can still be an appropriate or for higher pixel count sensors.
-The film crew is still in existence in motion picture production, however many cinematographers/directors of photography have transitioned to larger format or Super 35 format sensor based cameras for video, film or television production, including feature film production.
+The film crew is still in existence in motion picture production, however many cinematographers/directors of photography have transitioned to larger format or Super 35 format sensor based cameras for video, film or television production, including feature film production as it’s digital and you have a actual picture of the camera, as opposed to the sometime guesswork exposure of 35mm or Super 70mm film formats where the film has to be developed later, scanned and .
 Film crews are led by a director and or director of photography and often require more crew members and use cameras including 16mm, Super 16mm less commonly, but more often 35mm or Super 70 format film cameras.
 We will not go into all of the advantages of using 35mm based video cameras (UHD or 4k or larger resolutions) over film cameras in depth, but a few are:

 - The ability to white balance the camera to varied lighting temperatures with more ease not having to light for film stock that is loaded in the camera’s magazine.